Friends Sponsored Programs

 The Friends welcomes ideas from everyone.
 Remember, all Friends activities and programs are open to the entire community.

 Puppets bring out the child in all of us.
 Every February The Library celebrates Puppetry Month with performances by acclaimed professional puppeteers on two Sunday afternoons.
-Tickets are $4 each.
 Age requirements for attendance vary from year to year as determined by the artists.
 The Puppetry Festival celebrates the legacy of the late Phyllis Noar, a former Friends president Phyllis Noar and strong advocate for children’s programming.
 Check The Library's Calendar for February for more information about this year's festival.